cminyade/phase-1-project/README.md

 Your company is expanding in to new industries to diversify its portfolio.
 Specifically, they are interested in purchasing and operating airplanes for commercial and private enterprises, but do not know anything about the potential risks of aircraft.
 You are charged with determining which aircraft are the lowest risk for the company to start this new business endeavor.
 You must then translate your findings into actionable insights that the head of the new aviation division can use to help decide which aircraft to purchase.

 ## Data
-The [data](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses) is from the National Transportation Safety Board that includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters.
+The [data](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses) is from the National Transportation Safety Board.
+The data includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters.

 ## Methods
 This project aims to analyze the data, deal with missing values, data aggregation and visualization so as to help the organization make data driven decisions through the recommendations that we will provide.